MaxHerbs/jekyll-instance/myblog/_posts/2024-9-9-nixieTimeModule.md

 ---
 ## Motivation
 [Nixie tube clocks](https://www.pvelectronics.co.uk/) are popular with hobbyists for their unique look and nostalgic value.
-Modern implementations typically use an STM32 microprocessor, or something similar - a basic IC similar to those used in arduinos.
+Modern implementations typically use an STM32 microprocessor, or something similar - a basic IC similar to those used in arduino's.
 Although capable of keeping time accurately, setting the time is rather unintuitive - using a set of five buttons to navigate a menu of over 20 options illustrated through just the clock numbers themselves.

 The clock does however support a GPS standard - [The NMEA standard](https://en.wikipedia.org/wiki/NMEA_0183).